What is Conscious Sedation?

 Is conscious sedation safe?

 While every dental procedure (yes even your cleaning!) has risks associated with it, conscious sedation is a relatively safe way to perform in-office sedation.
-Dr. Schlemmer completes a thorough pre-sedation appointment with every patient to determine risk factors and review medical history.
+Dr. Gonzalez completes a thorough pre-sedation appointment with every patient to determine risk factors and review medical history.
 It’s important to be fully honest at this appointment so she can provide you the highest quality and safest sedation possible.

 How is Conscious Sedation Administered?